HasinJ/calculatorHTML/README.md

 # calculatorHTML
-The Odin Project final project
+The Odin Project final project for JS fundamentals